alexbenko/watch_cam/README.md

   <li><p>Copy the docker-compose file to wherever you want to run it and change.</p></li>
   <li><p>Type: </p> <code>sudo docker-compose up </code></li>
   <li><p>If everything is set type in your browser: [your pis local IP address]:5000/</p></li>
+  <li><p>If you want to play audio, put desired .mp3 files into the /recordings and buttons will appear in either motion detector for each one.</p></li>
 </ol>
 <br></br>